hharryyf/codeforcepractice/README.md

 and after that since the > is defined by two conditions, we can use the standard trick of range tree and line sweep to solve it. https://codeforces.com/contest/249/problem/D

+142. Trips (diff=2100, graph connectivity, working backward and sets) This graph problem is very interesting.
+The key observation is when i increases from 1 to m, the tourist set size can only increase.
+Hence, we can work backward, firstly add in all the edges. https://codeforces.com/problemset/problem/1037/E